Maestro-111/search-engine/README.md

 Web Crawling: We use Scrapy for Crawling.
 Crawling module is wrapped into fast api app for http requests from webserver.
 Scrapy will save the docs in Mongo DB
 Indexing: We use ElasticSearch to index documents from Mongo DB.
-Webserver: UI tool built with Django
+Webserver: UI tool built with Django to monitor crawling job/ search elastic.

+We use LLM to break down the request from user into entities and pass them to elastic client for more accurate mapping.

 ## Set up